Lydia Moss Bradley

 Lydia Moss Bradley (July 31, 1816 – January 16, 1908) was a wealthy bank president and philanthropist notable for her philanthropic works.
-She founded Bradley Polytechnic Institute in Peoria, Illinois, in 1897.
+She founded Bradley Polytechnic Institute (now known as simply Bradley University) in Peoria, Illinois, in 1897.

-Earlier life
+Early life

 Lydia Moss was born on July 31, 1816, in Vevay, Indiana, alongside the Ohio River.
-She was a daughter of Loudoun County, Virginia native Zealy Moss and a granddaughter of Revolutionary War chaplain Nathaniel Moss.
-Her mother was Fauquier County, Virginia native Jeanette (Glasscock) Moss.
+She was a daughter of Loudoun County, Virginia, native Zealy Moss and a granddaughter of Revolutionary War chaplain Nathaniel Moss.
+Her mother was Fauquier County, Virginia, native Jeanette (Glasscock) Moss.

 According to her National Women's Hall of Fame biographical sketch, Lydia Moss "grew up on the frontier" and was "educated in a log home."
 In fact, she lived in Vevay with her family until she wed Tobias S. Bradley on May 11, 1837.
 At the age of 31, she and her husband then moved to Peoria, Illinois.
 Over the next three decades they prospered in real estate and banking.
 Despite her husband's death in 1867 and the prior deaths of all six of their children, Lydia Moss Bradley continued to work in business and pursued philanthropic interests, particularly in the areas of healthcare and education.
 Under her control, the value of the Bradley estate quadrupled.